NodeJS Express Login Authentication with JWT and MySQL

 }

-allows us to enable the use of decorators in our Typescript file.
+}Each property in this file has a specific use.
+For example, experimentalDecorators allows us to enable the use of decorators in our Typescript file.
 We will use them when we declare the entity definitions.

 3 - NodeJS TypeORM MySQL Configuration

 For the database connectivity, we need to create another configuration file for TypeORM.
-This file will also be in the root project directory and we have to name it ormconfig.json
+This file will also be in the root project directory and we have to name it ormconfig.json.

 See below: